galdor/erl-cbor/doc/handbook.md

 supported:

 - `max_depth`: the maximum depth supported by the decoder; reaching this limit will make decoding fail with a `max_deph_reached` error.
+Arrays, maps and tagged values increment the current depth during decoding.
 The default limit is 1024.
 - `tagged_value_interpreters`: a map containing a tagged value interpreter function for each supported tagged value.
 Unsupported tagged values will be